Avril112113/WhyB-Spec/spec.md

 | -22603 | Internal Backend Error  | The backend had an unexpected error

 # State serialization
-When a request is sent to the backend to load state, it should still fire subscribed events
+When a request is sent to the backend to load state, it MUST still fire subscribed events

 **Examples:**
 - `<STATE>` is the json version of the save state based on [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec)